Austin Nola’s three-run homer enables Marco Gonzales to relax way to easy 7-3 Mariners’ victory

 Gonzales looked like a new man with the lead, retiring 13 consecutive hitters before a two-out single in the sixth inning.
 By then, he had a 6-2 lead — Mallex Smth hit a two-run single in the fourth inning and J.P.
 Crawford had a run-scoring single in the sixth — and the Mariners were well on their way to a victory.

-Gonzales went seven innings, allowing the two runs on seven hits.
+Gonzales allowed the two runs on seven hits.
 He struck out four and walked none.
 He threw 111 pitches, with 81 of them being strikes.

 It could have been even better had it not been for some bad luck in the first inning when Texas took a 1-0 lead with help from a fan wearing a Rangers jersey.
-The fan took the third out away from Kyle Seager by getting his glove over the third baseman’s glove on a ball hit just into the stands.
+The fan, among the 16,091 in attendance, took the third out away from Kyle Seager by getting his glove over the third baseman’s glove on a ball hit just into the stands.
 Given a reprieve, Hunter Pence hit a run-scoring single.

 Still, Gonzales rebounded nicely from his worst start in seven weeks.
 He allowed six runs in six innings last week in a 9-2 defeat against Oakland, but before that had gone six consecutive starts without allowing more than three runs in any of them.